 Do I have sync conflicts?

-1. Click the Gear in the upper right corner of the screen and then choose Preferences.
+Click the Profile icon in the upper right and click Integrations.

 This opens the Sync Conflicts screen, which displays the details and descriptions of your current sync conflicts in a grid.